- Blog /

 Please, do not share the generated access tokens with untrusted parties.

-with Administrator permissions to Proxmox VE:
+Login as a root@PAM or user@pve with Administrator permissions to Proxmox VE:

-in the Proxmox UI, then click on Metric Server
+Click on Datacenter in the Proxmox UI, then click on Metric Server, click add, and click InfluxDB:

-with token you generated in step 1 and Server
+Set parameters to match this screenshot replacing the Token with token you generated in step 1 and Server with the hostname mentioned in step 1:

-Go to your VictoriaMetrics Cloud deployment and click explore and run the following query system_uptime{object="nodes"}
+Go to your VictoriaMetrics Cloud deployment and click explore and run the following query system_uptime{object="nodes"}.

 You should see 1 time series per ProxmoxVE node in your cluster.